top of page

 Northampton County Drop-In Center

-70 West North Street, Bethlehem, Pa 18018
+Bethlehem, Pa 18018

 Recovery Partnership is an organization dedicated to helping individuals coping with mental illness.
 Besides counselling and service referral, they have a Drop-In Center where people may stop in to find a welcoming and engaging environment, and activities to facilitate interaction between individuals.
-Their center can be found at:

 Community Hope / Hope For Veterans